Appendix to the assessing fitness to drive guide for medical professionals.

 In such cases, any restriction on driving is best determined by the physicians concerned, after considering the history.
 It is the patient’s legal duty to comply with medical advice on driving.

-It is important to remember that the epilepsy regulations remain relevant in cases of medication being omitted as opposed to withdrawn, such as on admission to hospital.
+It is important to remember that the driver licensing rules remain relevant in cases of medication being omitted as opposed to withdrawn, such as on admission to hospital.

 - When changing from one medication to another and both would be reasonably expected to be equally efficacious, then no period of time off driving is recommended.